srosro/BerryWing/sro/journal.md

 ![FS-iA6B_pixkhawk_2.1.png](https://raw.githubusercontent.com/srosro/BerryWing/master/sro/assets/FS-iA6B_pixkhawk_2.1.png)

+According to [min 17:30 in this video](https://www.youtube.com/watch?v=0zTS_ZuHLb0&list=PLYsWjANuAm4qJ8Lko-3xiYNGb2Hh22rDw&index=2), you need to reverse pitch/elevator.  [min 1:00 in this video](https://www.youtube.com/watch?v=-xNJZd9CGNg) explains exactly how to do that in the FS-i6X.

 #### SIM7600G-H 4G HAT
 Also got GPS & SMS working on the SIM7600G-H 4G HAT.
 The comments about blinking LEDs [in their manual](https://www.waveshare.com/w/upload/6/6d/SIM7600E-H-4G-HAT-Manual-EN.pdf) are not accurate.
 There are also a lot of typos/problems in their python [demo code](https://www.waveshare.com/wiki/File:SIM7600X-4G-HAT-Demo.7z):